joshrp/moonlight-docs/Setup-Guide.md

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.

 ## Adding custom programs that are not automatically found
-You can stream any almost any game or app by adding the EXE file to GFE manually (if it's not found by the automatic app scan).
-Open GeForce/Quadro Experience, click the **Settings (gear) button**, click **SHIELD** on the sidebar, then click the **Add button** on the right.
+You can stream almost any game or app by adding the EXE file manually to Sunshine or GeForce Experience (if it's not found by the automatic app scan).

+If you're using Sunshine, you can add new apps via the configuration interface, under the "Applications" page.

+If you're using GeForce Experience, open GeForce/Quadro Experience, click the **Settings (gear) button**, click **SHIELD** on the sidebar, then click the **Add button** on the right.
 Browse to the app or file you want to add and click OK.
 You can rename the app using the **Edit button**.

 The next time the client opens and displays the App List, the newly added programs and games should be displayed and ready to stream.

 If quitting an application doesn't stop Moonlight, press *Ctrl+Shift+Alt+Q* on Moonlight PC to quit the streaming session.
 On Moonlight Android and iOS, pressing the home key will switch out of the streaming session.
 Choose the **Quit Session** option from the App List to fully quit the streaming session.

 ## Using Moonlight to stream your entire desktop
+If you're using Sunshine, you'll already have a built-in "Desktop" app.
+This only applies for hosts using GeForce Experience.

 Follow the steps above for adding a custom program, but for the path use: **C:\windows\system32\mstsc.exe**

 You can rename the remote desktop entry using the Edit button.
 When you click this entry, you will see your full desktop where you can run whatever you want.